thiagoaure/PCramUsageNodeJS/README.md

-# Getting Started: Informations about RAM
+# Getting Started: Information about RAM

 In the project directory, you can run: